vmware/terraform-provider-tanzu-mission-control/README.md

 For developing, consider using [dev overrides configuration][dev-overrides].
 Please note that `terraform init` should not be used with dev overrides.

 [dev-overrides]: https://www.terraform.io/docs/cli/config/config-file.html#development-overrides-for-provider-developers

+## Utilising TMC provider

+Please refer to `examples` folder to perform CRUD operations with TMC provider for various resources